-Barnton knew finding candidates with this knowledge and experience would be challenging, especially with the current teacher recruitment crisis.
-However, they already had outstanding graduates and teaching assistants working within the school, who already knew and supported the Barnton vision.
+Finding candidates with this knowledge and experience was challenging, especially with the current teacher recruitment crisis.
+However, Barnton already had outstanding graduates and teaching assistants working within the school, who already knew and supported the Barnton vision.
 After talking to Tes Institute, Barnton realised they could develop those talented individuals, help them gain QTS, and retain them as staff members, who could continue to work at the school during the programme.

 A “one of a kind” programme that's aligned to Barnton

-Barnton’s first Straight to Teaching partnership included 5 learners, all with a variety of knowledge, skill sets and experience.
-These differences were not a problem for Straight to Teaching, as each learner follows a bespoke learning journey personalised to them.
-Learning journeys are mapped out using a pre-induction phase that is led by Pathway Tutors.
+Barnton’s first Straight to Teaching partnership included five learners, all with a variety of knowledge, skill sets and experience.
+Straight to Teaching is a personalised learning plan therefore all learners were given a bespoke learning journey mapped out using a pre-induction phase led by their Pathway Tutors.
 This initial knowledge mapping helps tutors and schools identify where learners sit regarding the teaching standards and from that a personalised learning journey is created.
 As learners develop confidence and teaching knowledge, their learning journey can be further amended.
 This ensures learners are spending more time on teaching standards they find most challenging and progressing quickly through others which they are comfortable with.

 For Barnton this was a real benefit, as the flexibility of the programme allowed them to focus attention on elements of their school development plan e.g. SEND, Pupil Premium, writing and reading.
 This offered trainees an area of excellence and had a direct impact on the school's priorities and outcomes.